Ministry of Culture (Sweden)

 The Ministry of Culture (Kulturdepartementet) is a ministry within the government of Sweden responsible for culture policy.
-The ministry is headed by the Minister for Culture, currently Parisa Liljestrand (m).
+The ministry is headed by the minister for culture, currently Parisa Liljestrand (m).

 The Ministry of Culture is located at Drottninggatan 16 in central Stockholm.

+History

+The ministry was created on 1 December 1991 by the Carl Bildt cabinet and took over cultural policy issues from the Ministry of Education.
+The Ministry of Culture was dissolved in 2004 by the Persson cabinet and became part of the Ministry of Education and Culture.
+After the Conservative Party's election victory in 2006, the Reinfeldt cabinet re-established the Ministry of Culture as a separate ministry on 1 January 2007.

 Government agencies

 The Ministry of Culture holds ministerial responsibility for the following government agencies:

 Areas of responsibility

 The Ministry of Culture is responsible for issues concerning culture, democracy, media, the national minorities, and the language and culture of the Sami people.
 The Ministry is also responsible for sport, youth policy and issues concerning civil society, faith communities, and burial and cremation services.